Rartosz/to_do_list/README.md

 # This is the simple todo list with extra styles.
+Also it shows actual date (day of month, month, year and day of the week).

 #### Technology used: